Scalable Gaussian Processes on Discrete Domains: String kernels

-These three components --- a GP prior represented by the choice of the kernel function, an inducing point GP approximation, and finally a method for selecting inducing points from a discrete input space --- provide a unified framework for supervised learning over discrete input spaces using GPs.
+These three components---a GP prior represented by the choice of the kernel function, an inducing point GP approximation, and finally a method for selecting inducing points from a discrete input space---provide a unified framework for supervised learning over discrete input spaces using GPs.
 This framework not only has good predictive performance but also provides superior uncertainty estimates which we demonstrate in the following experiments.
+The main challenge within this framework remains the selection of inducing points from the discrete domains, which is why we will thoroughly assess the different techniques and their tradeoffs in the following.